pqrkchqps/diehard-dot-fund/docs/en/outdated_docs/install_diehard_fund_with_dokku.md

 If your SMTP authentication system is different you should edit your `config/environments/production.rb` file to edit the settings directly.

 ### Scheduling cron jobs
-Diehard_Fund needs to send daily summary emails, and proposal closing soon notifications at specific times.
+DiehardFund needs to send daily summary emails, and proposal closing soon notifications at specific times.
 We do this with cron jobs.

 Login to your docker host as root (ie: ssh root@diehard_fund.example.com) then edit the crontab with the following command: